tdpetrou/pandas_cub/README.md

 ### 6. Set new column names

 In this step, we will be assigning all new columns to our DataFrame by setting the columns property equal to a list.
 This is the exact same syntax as it is with Pandas.
-A concrete example below shows how you would set new coulmns for a 3-column DataFrame.
+A concrete example below shows how you would set new columns for a 3-column DataFrame.

 Complete the following tasks:

 * Raise a `TypeError` if the object used to set new columns is not a list
 * Raise a `ValueError` if the number of column names in the list does not match the current DataFrame
 * Raise a `TypeError` if any of the columns are not strings